All Episodes

 Mr. President, thousands of Mainers are receiving notices that their health insurance is being canceled due to Obamacare.

-This past weekend I talked with Mark Pendergast, the owner of a small landscaping company, who just found out that the premiums for his small business plan will jump by 54% next year due to Obamacare.
+This past weekend, I talked with Mark Pendergast, the owner of a small landscaping company who just found out that the premiums for his small business plan will jump by 54% next year due to Obamacare.

-He can't pay bad and stay competitive.
+He can't pay that and stay competitive.

 And his workers can't afford it either.